4-H Exhibit Hall

 RULE 4: Poster and artwork sizes must not exceed 24”x 36”.

-RULE 5: Exhibits must be checked into the 4-H Exhibit Hall between 3-7 pm, or brought to the Extension office by 12:00 pm, on the Tuesday prior to fair opening.
+RULE 5: Exhibits must be checked in at the Extension Office in Ellsworth anytime during the month of August, with a deadline of 4 pm on Monday, August 26th.
+Exhibits can also be brought to the 4-H Exhibit Hall on the Blue Hill Fairgrounds at 12:00 pm on Tuesday, August 27th.
 Exhibit Card/Life Skills Card and Entry Forms must be completed and attached to the exhibit prior to check-in (these are available at the Extension Office).
-Exhibits must remain in the 4-H Exhibit Hall until 6 pm on Labor Day, or forfeit the premiums.
+Exhibits must remain in the 4-H Exhibit Hall until 6 pm on Labor Day or forfeit the premiums.

-RULE 6: Judging will be done on the Danish System, which means each worthy exhibit will be awarded a ribbon and premium based on how well it displays the appropriate skills for the member’s age and skill level, with the exception of Cloverbuds (see Rule 7).
-Decisions of the judges will be final.
+RULE 6: Judging will be done using the Danish System, which means each worthy exhibit will be awarded a ribbon and premium based on how well it displays the appropriate skills for the member’s age and skill level, with the exception of Cloverbuds (see Rule 7).
+The judges’ decisions will be final.

-RULE 7: According to UMaine 4-H Cloverbud Policy, exhibitors ages 5-8 will receive a stipend of $2 for each exhibit and a special ribbon.
-Cloverbuds are considered beginner level and all Cloverbud entries are submitted for non-competitive display.
+RULE 7: According to the UMaine 4-H Cloverbud Policy, exhibitors ages 5-8 will receive a stipend of $5 for each exhibit and a special ribbon.
+Cloverbuds are considered beginner-level, and all entries are submitted for non-competitive display.

 RULE 9: For public safety reasons, we will not accept Knives, Firearms, or any other item which could be considered a weapon as an exhibit.
 A poster, illustration, or model may be substituted.